iloire/watchmen/README.md

 **1.0.alpha1 Major changes and improvements**

-- Storages are now plugable.
-Redis storage is used by default but you can create your own : couchdb, mongodb, text file, etc (see lib/storage).
+- **Storages** are now pluggable. `redis` storage is used by default but you can create your own : `couchdb`, `mongodb`, text file, etc (see lib/storage).
-- Ping services are now plugable.
-For now we have http and smtp (smtp is just checking tcp connection right now).
+- **Ping services** are also pluggable now.
+So far you can use `http` and `smtp` (`smtp` is just checking tcp connection right now).
 You can create your own or improve the existent ones easily.
-- Watchmen daemon now inherits from events.EventEmitter, so you can instanciate it and subscribe to the events of your choice (service_error, service_back, etc) to implement your custom logic (see server.js).
+- Watchmen daemon now inherits from `events.EventEmitter`, so you can instanciate it and subscribe to the events of your choice (service_error, service_back, etc) to implement your custom logic (see server.js).
-- Knockout.js has been removed.
-It uses handlebars instead.
-Faster, simpler code, avoid some client side memory leacks.
+- [Knockout.js](http://knockoutjs.com) has been removed.
+Watchmen uses handlebars now instead.
+Faster, simpler code, and avoids some client side memory leacks.
-- Client side is using moment.js for rendering dates.
+- Client side is using [moment.js](http://momentjs.com) for rendering dates.
-- Express routes now are handled on /routes
+- [Express.js](http://expressjs.com) routes now are handled on /routes
-- Mocha is used for unit testing.
+- [Mocha](visionmedia.github.com/mocha/ ) is used for unit testing.
 Mocked storages and ping services are used.
-- More features, less code. :-)
-- Configuration is now in separate files, under /config directory
+- Configuration is now spread in separate files, under the /config directory
-- Better reporting UI. **Uptime statistics**.
+- Better reporting web interface. **Uptime statistics**.
 Outages count, warnings count.

 **0.9**